John Marshall (died 1928): Biography

 Marshall, Bliss and Warren started spending time in Bagni di Lucca, a spa town in Tuscany, Italy, favored by English tourists.
 They lived in a 16th-century villa.
 Bliss died in 1925, Marshall died in February 1928.
 His parting word to Warren were "Good-bye, Puppy."
 A friend said that Warren "was ready to die after John’s death [...] quietly putting his house in order before departure."
 He died in December 1928.
 The three of them had decided to be buried together in Bagni di Lucca, in the same tomb, with a Grecian urn atop to symbolize their life's work.
 The Met did not replace Marshall in Rome and Richter took upon the task to buy works of ancient art until her retirement.

 According to Green, of all the men who gravitated around Warren, the most important was John Marshall.
 John Fothergill, Warren's friend and biographer, reports that Warren composed the following epigraph: "Here lies Edward Perry Warren, friend to John Marshall... the finest judge of Greek and Roman antiquities..." reporting Marshall's death date but not his own.
 J. D. Beazley said that "Warren always spoke of Marshall (over generously) as in a class much superior to himself as an archaeologist."
 According to Green "The relationship was intellectually and emotionally unequal.
 But there was some reciprocity, as well as this one-sided adoration.
 Each called the other Puppy, and in their later years, according to Burdett and Goddard, they came to resemble each other, looking like twin Punchinellos walking arm in arm together."

 Legacy

 Today the John Marshall Archive Research Project (JMARP), co-sponsored by the British Academy (BASIS Strategic Development Programme) and Christian Levett, promotes the role of John Marshall as principal ancient art purveyor of the 20th century.

+A photograph of Warren and Marshall together was used as the cover image of the 2012 nonfiction book Outlaw Marriages: The Hidden Histories of Fifteen Extraordinary Same-Sex Couples by Rodger Streitmatter in which they are they the focus of one chapter.